State Bank of New South Wales: State Bank

 On 2 November 1981, the State Bank Act came into effect, which reconstituted the Rural Bank as the "State Bank of New South Wales", governed by a board of seven directors, and changed the mandate to that of a standard commercial bank.
 The bank's slogan for many years was "We do more for you personally".
 On the change of the Rural Bank to the State Bank, a former bank employee, Bruce R. Turner, later recalled:

 In line with its motto, the [Rural] bank's customers were put first at every stage.
 For instance, if a customer thought he or she had been charged a fee unfairly, the branch staff had the delegation to make an assessment and waive the fee if the circumstances warranted.

 As the 1980s progressed, the State Bank's stewardship changed and the business transformation accelerated.
 The bank's balance sheet became more highly leveraged, profitability became the key driver, and customer service standards started to decline.
 Many of the branch staff were the same, but a new culture was being framed.
 Delegations for local staff to make local decisions were wound back (including delegations to waive and refund unfair fees and charges).

 While the Rural Bank used the full armorial of the NSW Coat of Arms, the State Bank used the simplified State Badge.

 The bank was 'corporatised' in 1990, under the State Owned Corporations Act 1989 (NSW) and the State Bank (Corporatisation) Act 1989 (NSW).
 On 14 May 1990, the existing State Bank was dissolved, and all of its assets and business undertaking were vested in an incorporated State Bank, limited by shares.

 Privatisation and merger

 On 23 November 1994, the NSW Government sold the bank to Colonial Mutual, a financial services company, through the State Bank (Privatisation) Act 1994.
-Although initially retaining the State Bank name, the bank then changed its name to Colonial State Bank in 1996.
-In 2000, it too was taken over, this time by the Commonwealth Bank of Australia.
+Although initially retaining the State Bank name, the bank changed its name to Colonial State Bank in 1996.
+In 2000, it too was taken over, this time by the Commonwealth Bank.

 Executives

 Rural Bank, 1933–1981

-The board of the Rural Bank consisted of three (later five) commissioners appointed by the Governor on the advice of the Premier for a term of seven years, with one of the commissioners appointed as president/general manager.
+The board of the Rural Bank consisted of three (later five) commissioners, appointed by the Governor on the advice of the Premier, for a term of seven years, with one of the commissioners appointed as president/general manager.
 A deputy president could also be appointed to fill in during a long period of absence of the president.